 If you have been accused of Shoplifting, Petit Theft or Retail Theft contact a Tampa criminal attorney experienced in fighting theft charges.
 Call to speak with an attorney at the Sammis Law Firm, P.A., today at (813)250-0500.

-Interested in the standard Florida jury instructions for DUI (drunk driving)?
-If you have been arrested for Driving While Under the Influence of Alcohol or a Controlled Substance ("DUI") in the Tampa Bay Area, including Hillsborough County, Pasco County, Manatee County, Polk County, Pinellas County or any of the surrounding areas, contact a Tampa DUI attorney to discuss your case.
+If you have been arrested for Driving While Under the Influence of Alcohol or a Controlled Substance ("DUI") in the Tampa Bay Area, including Hillsborough County, FL, then contact a Tampa DUI attorney at the Sammis Law Firm to discuss your case.

 To prove the crime of Driving Under the Influence, the State must prove the following two elements beyond a reasonable doubt: